AI for Parkinson Lab

 The Radboud University Medical Center (Radboudumc) is the teaching hospital affiliated with the Radboud University, in the city of Nijmegen in the eastern-central part of the Netherlands.

-Verily is Alphabet Inc.'s research organisation devoted to the study of life sciences.
+Verily is Alphabet Inc.’s research organization devoted to the study of life sciences.

 Radboud University (RU) is a general university in The Netherlands, active in almost all scientific fields, and one of the leading universities worldwide.
 Radboud University